 The basic plan, which we agreed is best for new or small businesses, does not include gift cards, professional reports, or abandoned cart recovery.
 The Middle plan, as a step up from Basic, does include these features, but neither Basic nor Middle comes with an advanced report builder, nor do they calculate third-party shipping rates.
 The Advanced plan includes all of these features.
-Check out our fancy table (ok, we can’t take credit, we just lifted it directly from Shopify’s website) for a visual breakdown of the costs and features of each plan.
+Check out Shopify’s fancy table for a visual breakdown of the costs and features of each plan.
 It’s also worth mentioning that you aren’t locked into any plan, you can upgrade or downgrade any time, quickly and easily from the admin panel.

 Ok, so which plan should you use?